bramses/bramses-highly-opinionated-vault-2023/README.md

 <%* const todayIs = tp.date.now("YYYY-MM-DD") %>
 ```

-The side benfit of all this work is that it publishable!
+The side benefit of all this work is that it publishable!
 Since a garden is a collection of linked and curated thoughts, a published garden serves as a public utility similar to maintained gardens in the real world.

-Visitors can meander around your thought garden, stopping to marvel at the hydraengeas, or beelining straight for the mini pagoda and water feature in the corner.
+Visitors can meander around [your thought garden](https://publish.obsidian.md/bram), stopping to marvel at the hydrangeas, or beelining straight for the mini pagoda and water feature in the corner.

-Later, we'll address how to seperate private and public, but for now, assume any note that you do the work to Zettelkasten-ize, will eventually have some sort of public value.
+Later, we'll address how to separate private and public, but for now, assume any note that you do the work to Zettelkasten-ize, will eventually have some sort of public value.

 Plugins: